backend-development/backend-development-textbook/source/rails_websockets.md

 end
 ```

-After this a user that has logged in to the rails app is
+After this, a user that has logged in to the rails app
-automatically also logged in to the websocket, as you
+is automatically also logged in to the websocket, as you
 can see in the log file: